Table manners: Importance

 Sharing food in company of others satisfies the dual purposes of sustenance and community.
-Human brains are sensitive to the deviations from the routine, so in order to "fit in", every person is trained, from the very early age (babies start learning the meal schedule and chewing during weaning), to obey the table manners of a particular group.
+Human brains are sensitive to the deviations from the routine, so in order to "fit in", every person is trained, from a very early age (babies start learning the meal schedule and chewing during weaning), to obey the table manners of a particular group.

 Shared meals are often used to celebrate or commiserate significant life events such as weddings, birthdays, personal achievements and funerals.
 The established patterns of table manners helps people to navigate these sometimes stressful occasions.

 Shared meals can assist to reinforce a social group and maintain its cohesiveness: in Victorian times manners were "the barrier which society draws around itself, a shield against the intrusion of the impertinent, the improper, and the vulgar."
 Eating habits can be used as class markers, for instance this role was played by caviar, champagne, goat cheese for upper classes, as notes by the Classical Antiquity (cf. works by Mozi for the ancient Chinese perspective).

 Origins

-The need for eating − and the desirability of sharing of food − lies at the root of human behavior, thus table manners have been argued to be as old as the humanity itself, and are present in any modern society.
+The need for eating − and the desirability of sharing of food − lies at the root of human behavior; thus, table manners have been argued to be as old as the humanity itself, and are present in any modern society.

 The eating rituals might be quite artificial, although their evolution is mostly guided by practical reasons for most of them, including neatness, cleanliness, and noiselessness.
 For example, eating spaghetti with bare hands, not unusual in the 19th-century Italy, is unacceptable nowadays.
-Not just the meals themselves, but their schedule (like breakfast-lunch-dinner sequence with a typical prohibition of snacking in between) are tightly controlled, probably stemming from the meals held when the ancient hunters and gatherers were bringing food to share from their outings.
+Not just the meals themselves, but their schedule (like breakfast–lunch–dinner sequence with a typical prohibition of snacking in between) are tightly controlled, probably stemming from the meals held when the ancient hunters and gatherers were bringing food to share from their outings.

 Education

 Notable role in spreading the table manners was played by the court of Louis XIV (and its European imitators), where gaining the power required staying close to the king himself, the feat requiring, among other skills, good table manners in order not to offend other people.
 When the bourgeois gained access to court, etiquette books were produced to bring them up to speed, like Antoine de Courtin's Nouveau traité de la civilité qui se pratique en France parmi les honnestes gens by ("The New Treatise of the Civility Which Is Practised in France Among Honest People", 1672).
 The Church of France started teaching good manners in its schools and producing textbooks on the subject.

 After the 16th century, the spread of table manners was helped by the introduction of the institution of "childhood", where the introduction of children to the adult world was delayed and substituted by a crash course in civility that includes teaching of table manners starting at an early age.

-There is a section on table etiquette in the deuterocanonical Book of Sirach, dated to around 200-175 BC.